johndeighan/basic-markdown/README.md

 -----------------

-Within the text of a paragraph, list item, block quote, etc. you may apply formatting to words, phrases or other text.
+Within the text of a paragraph, list item, block quote, etc.
+(but not a code block, where text is taken literally) you may apply formatting to words, phrases or other text.

 To format text as inline code, surround the text with backticks: